 Perhaps that sounds a little ridiculous if you’re just driving a few hours, but if you’re planning on traveling from Düsseldorf to Munich for the weekend, perhaps you might want to consider taking that plane after all?

 The Düsseldorf Airport is one of the top 5 largest airports in Germany which means you have ample opportunity to get out and explore what Europe has to offer.
-Take a look at the airports Airlines List to check out which airlines are currently departing from the Düsseldorf Airport.
+Take a look at the airport’s Airlines List to check out which airlines are currently departing from the Düsseldorf Airport.
 We often fly with EuroWings as they typically have much cheaper prices than some of the other flights.